theochem/horton/doc/tut_getting_started.rst

 http://somethingaboutorange.com/mrl/projects/nose/0.11.2/

 We recommend that you use a package manager to install Nosetests.
-On ubuntu, this software can be installed as follows::
+On Ubuntu, this software can be installed as follows::

     sudo apt-get install python-nose